Hydrogen halide: Comparison to hydrohalic acids

 The hydrogen halides are diatomic molecules with no tendency to ionize in the gas phase (although liquified hydrogen fluoride is a polar solvent somewhat similar to water).
 Thus, chemists distinguish hydrogen chloride from hydrochloric acid.
-The former is a gas at room temperature that reacts with water to give the acid.
-Once the acid has formed, the diatomic molecule can be regenerated only with difficulty, but not by normal distillation.
-Commonly the names of the acid and the molecules are not clearly distinguished such that in lab jargon, "HCl" often means hydrochloric acid, not the gaseous hydrogen chloride.
+Hydrogen chloride is a gas at room temperature that reacts with water to give hydrochloric acid; once the acid has formed, the hydrogen chloride can be regenerated, but only with difficulty and not by normal distillation.
+Often, the names of the acid and the molecules are not clearly distinguished, and in lab jargon, "HCl" often means hydrochloric acid, not the gaseous hydrogen chloride.

-Occurrence
+Occurrence and production

-Hydrogen chloride, in the form of hydrochloric acid, is a major component of gastric acid.

-Hydrogen fluoride, chloride and bromide are also volcanic gases.
+Hydrogen fluoride, chloride, and bromide are volcanic gases.

-Synthesis

-The direct reaction of hydrogen with fluorine and chlorine gives hydrogen fluoride and hydrogen chloride, respectively.
-Industrially these gases are, however, produced by treatment of halide salts with sulfuric acid.
-Hydrogen bromide arises when hydrogen and bromine are combined at high temperatures in the presence of a platinum catalyst.
+The hydrogen halides can be produced by many routes industrially and in the laboratory.
+Focusing on the most abundant compound, hydrogen chloride is mainly produced as a side product in production of chlorocarbons.
+Hydrogen fluoride is a byproduct of the production of phosphoric acid.
+Fluorine, chlorine, and bromine react with hydrogen gas to give HF, HCl, and HBr.
+These gases can also be produced by treatment of halide salts with sulfuric acid.
 The least stable hydrogen halide, HI, is produced less directly, by the reaction of iodine with hydrogen sulfide or with hydrazine.